PariseC/plot4gmns/README.md

 ## Introduction

-To enable rapid transportation modeling and optimization, as railroad management researchers, we provide this free open-source tool for visualizing multimodal networks.
+To enable rapid transportation modeling and optimization, as traffic management researchers, we provide this free open-source tool for visualizing multimodal networks.
 Based on GMNS data format by [Zepha foundation](https://zephyrtransport.org/), plot4gmns is designed for reading and plotting multimodal data sets including transportation network files, demand and agent trace files.

 ## Requirements